Ross Clark (journalist): Career

 In 2012, Clark's musical Shot at Dawn was performed as a workshop at the Etcetera Theatre in Camden.
 The musical was a success and was later restaged as a full-scale professional production in 2014 at Upstairs at The Gatehouse in Highgate, north London and the Mumford Theatre, Cambridge.
 He also wrote, with Martin Coslett, The Perfect City, which was performed at the Etcetera Theatre in March 2013.
 In 2015, the musical Shot at Dawn was renamed The White Feather and performed at the Union Theatre in Southwark.

-Personal
+Personal life

 He lives in Reach, Cambridgeshire.
-In 2011 he was elected to be a member of the village's parish council.
+In 2011, he was elected to be a member of the village's parish council.